orchidsoftware/orchid.software/source/en/docs/quickstart.md

 ```

 Now our page has some elements but does not produce any action.
-to define them you need to create a new public method and specify a link to it in `commandBar`:
+To define them, you need to create a new public method and specify a link to it in `commandBar`:

 ```php
 namespace App\Orchid\Screens;